BECOME A CERTIFIED PROFESSIONAL FOR SOFTWARE ARCHITECTURE-FOUNDATION LEVEL (CPSA‑F®)

 Foundation Level Exam

-As with all CPSA® certifications, the Foundation Level Exam (CPSA‑F®) is conducted by independent certification bodies.
+As with all CPSA® certifications, the Foundation Level Exam (CPSA‑F®) is conducted by independent certifying bodies.
 The basis for this is a demanding, non-public catalog of questions developed by the iSAQB in accordance with the curriculum, from which a subset is selected as examination questions.

 Types of examinations of the CPSA-Foundation Level (CPSA‑F®)